ricolito1994/mysocial/README.md

 ## About Chat App

-Growmodo test task chat app using laravel breeze, vuejs, inertia and pusher for websockets
+test task chat app using laravel breeze, vuejs, inertia and pusher for websockets

 ## Instructions